Compassionate maternal-fetal care in Dallas, Texas

 The Maternal Fetal Institute

 A routine OB/GYN can take care of the pregnancy, but it takes a special program to care for moms and babies.
 We work one-on-one with you and your referring physician to develop a customized treatment plan, including total transfer of obstetrical care if needed.

-The Medical City Children’s Hospital Maternal Fetal Institute provides customized care that includes fetal heart surgery, abdominal wall surgery, craniofacial surgery, neurological surgery and orthopedic surgery.
+The Medical City Children's Hospital Maternal Fetal Institute provides the customized navigation of care that includes fetal heart surgery, abdominal wall surgery, craniofacial surgery, neurological surgery and orthopedic surgery.